mpanighetti/dnd5e-spells/2nd-level/pass-without-note.md

 - **Casting Time:** Action
 - **Range:** Self
-- **Components:** V, S, M (a scrap of garment common to your current setting and a dab of makeup applied to your face)
+- **Components:** V, S, M (a scrap of garment common to the current social setting and a dab of makeup applied to your face)
 - **Duration:** Concentration, up to 1 hour

-A veil of irrelevance radiates from you, masking you and your companions from notice in social situations.
-To casual observers, you appear unremarkable and uninteresting compared to other people in the setting, and they have difficulty recalling anything noteworthy about your appearance or presence.
-For the duration, each creature you choose within 30 feet of you has a +10 bonus to Charisma (Persuasion) and Charisma (Performance) checks made to go unnoticed, and can't be observed socially except by magical means, such as Divination spells.
-This bonus is not applied when making a contested check against a creature immune to the Charmed condition.
+You radiate an aura of irrelevance in a 30-foot Emanation for the duration.
+While in the aura, you and each creature you choose have a +10 bonus to Charisma checks made to be dismissed or go unnoticed socially, appearing unremarkable and uninteresting compared to other people in the setting.
+Creatures who fail checks to notice you have difficulty recalling anything noteworthy about your appearance or presence.
+Creatures who are immune to the Charmed condition ignore the spell's bonus to Charisma checks when making contested checks.

 ---